watson/ipp-printer/README.md

 A job is a readable stream containing the document to be printed.
 In many cases this will be in Postscript format.

+#### Event: cancelled

+Emitted if the job is cancelled prior to completion.

 #### `job.id`

 The id of the job.